What interested you in becoming a pharmacy technician?

 What excites you about working as a pharmacy technician?

 The constant learning is what excites me.
-Everyday there are new drugs, new developments.
+Every day there are new drugs and new developments.
 It is constantly changing, and this makes it exciting.

 What has been your most gratifying experience as a pharmacy technician?

-Knowing that I have the knowledge to help someone or passing on my knowledge is gratifying to me.
+Knowing that I know to help someone or pass on my knowledge is gratifying to me.

 What career options do you have as a pharmacy technician?

-As a pharmacy technician that is certified, there are many options in this field.
+As a pharmacy technician who certified, there are many options in this field.
 Pharmacy technicians can work in a wide variety of settings and institutions.
 According to the Bureau of Labor Statistics, approximately 71 percent of technicians work for retail pharmacies, drug stores, or chains.

 Pharmacy technicians can also work in the military and for hospitals, nursing homes, or long-term care facilities.
-They can also work for home health care companies, mail-order pharmacies, and managed care facilities.
+They can also work for home healthcare companies, mail-order pharmacies, and managed care facilities.
 In addition, they can work for educational or training companies, colleges, or for the pharmaceutical industry as sales personnel or trainers.
-In fact, some pharmacy technicians go back to school and become pharmacists themselves.
+Some pharmacy technicians go back to school and become pharmacists themselves.

 Learn More